 Contrast and compare the controversial new theory that our fast-paced, stressed-out, consumer-driven lives cause ADHD with other scientific evidence to the contrary.

 What Causes ADHD?

-Most ADHD researchers point to genetics and heredity as deciding factors for who gets attention deficit and who doesn’t.
 But Michael Ruff, M.D., a clinical associate professor of pediatrics at Indiana University, believes DNA is just part of the story.
 He is convinced that at least some cases of ADHD are a byproduct of our fast-paced, stressed-out, consumer-driven lifestyles.
 Let’s compare other research and expert insights to Dr. Ruff’s controversial theory on what causes ADHD.

 In a recent article in Clinical Pediatrics, Dr. Ruff called ADHD an ‘epidemic of modernity.’
 What does that mean?
 Is it the only explanation for ADHD?

 Dr. Ruff: “I’m talking about the cultural environment that prevails today — the modern way of life and its impact on the developing brain.
 Today’s children are immersed in a world of instant messaging and rapid-fire video games and TV shows.
 Today’s parents are rushing around and working so hard to earn money to buy more stuff that they have less time to spend with their kids.